-Source: Alberta Environment and Sustainable Resource Development. aep.alberta.ca/
+Source: Alberta Environment and Sustainable Resource Development. aep.alberta.ca/ like Calgary, and we can better plan for the future by understanding how communities and their residents change over time.

 Planners at The City analyze patterns of historical growth and make predictions about where future growth will occur.
 There is general agreement that Calgary is now so large that residents are less willing to commute from new suburban communities, so in the future more growth will occur in existing communities.